sergio-ridaura/project-template/docs/ACTION_PLAN.md

-# 🔧 Action Plan v25.6.19
+# 🔧 Action Plan v25.6.25

 _Copyright (c) 2025.
 [Sergio Ridaura](https://github.com/sergio-ridaura)._

 ## Project Template

-Base template to quickly and efficiently start software projects.
+Base template to start Rust projects quickly and efficiently.

 Setting up a project from scratch can be a complex, repetitive, and error-prone task.
 This initial process consumes valuable time that could be dedicated to developing key features.
 To address this challenge, we propose a base template that simplifies and optimizes the initial project setup, promoting best practices from the start.